A look at the 844-page immigration overhaul bill introduced this week in the Senate by four Democratic and four Republican lawmakers:

 —The provisional legal status lasts six years and is renewable for another $500.

-—After 10 years in provisional status, immigrants can seek a green card and lawful permanent resident status if they are up-to-date on taxes and pay a $1,000 fine, have maintained continuous physical presence in the U.S., meet work requirements, and learn English.
-Also the border triggers must have been met, and all people waiting to immigrate through the legal system as of date of enactment of the legislation must have been dealt with.
+—After 10 years in provisional status, immigrants can seek a green card and lawful permanent resident status if they are up-to-date on taxes and pay a $1,000 fine, have maintained continuous physical presence in the U.S., meet work requirements and learn English.
+All people waiting to immigrate through the legal system as of date of enactment of the legislation must have been dealt with.

 —People brought to the country as youths would be able to get green cards in five years, and citizenship immediately thereafter.

 —The cap on the H-1B visa program for high-skilled workers would be immediately raised from 65,000 a year to 110,000 a year, with 25,000 more set aside for people with advanced degrees in science, technology, engineering or math from a U.S. school.
 The cap could go as high as 180,000 a year depending on demand and unemployment rate.

 —New protections would crack down on companies that use H-1B visas to train workers in the U.S. only to ship them back overseas.

 —Immigrants with certain extraordinary abilities, such as professors and researchers, multinational executives and athletes, would be exempted from green-card limits.